luisra/hotspots/README.md

 We chose to verify the ANOVA assumptions before proceeding.

-Levene Test for homogeneity of variance:
+Levene test for homogeneity of variance:
 ```
 leveneTest(events_y ~ types_e)
 ```